Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 /dev/nvme0n1p1: SEC_TYPE="msdos" LABEL_FATBOOT="EFI_SYSPART" LABEL="EFI_SYSPART" UUID="521F-300B" BLOCK_SIZE="512" TYPE="vfat" PARTLABEL="primary" PARTUUID="02bf2b2d-7ada-4461-ba50-07683519f65d"
 ```

-The results above show that the new EFI partition has been created correctly and that the LABEL has been applied properly.
+The results show that the new ESP has been created correctly and that the LABEL has been applied properly.

 Once done, exit the `chroot` environment: